toolness/nunjucks/templating.md

 Nunjucks comes with several [builtin filters](/templating#Builtin-Filters), and you can [add your own](#) as well.

+## Template Inheritance

+Template inheritance should work exactly like it does in jinja2.[jinja has great documentation on inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance) that you can read.

 ## Tags

 Tags are special blocks that perform operations on sections of the template.
 Nunjucks comes with several builtin.